Introduction to Healthy Diet Meals

 Dark chocolate is loaded with nutrients that can positively affect your health.
 These are generally made from the seed of the cocoa tree and is considered to be the best sources of antioxidant.
 According to studies done by researchers, dark chocolate can improve health and lower the risk of heart disease, so you can include it in your healthy diet meals.
 It is also responsible for improving the function of the brain.
 The high-flavanol cocoa present in dark chocolate improves blood flow to the brain.
 Cocoa may also significantly improve cognitive function in elderly people with mental impairment.
 It also improves verbal fluency and several risk factors for disease.
 The popular dark chocolate brands available in India are Nestle dark chocolate, Cadbury Bournville, Green & Black organic and Sunfeast dark fantasy.

-A nut is a fruit which is composed of a hard shell as well as a seed and is edible.
+A nut is a fruit that is composed of a hard shell as well as a seed and is edible.
 In a general context, a wide variety of dried seeds such as acorns, almonds, pecans, pistachios, and walnuts are referred to as nuts.
 These are extremely good for the brain and nervous system.
-These are great sources of omega 3 and omega 6 fatty acids, vitamin B6, as well as vitamin E. Vitamin E is responsible for preventing many forms of dementia by protecting the brain from free radicals and helps in improving brainpower.
+These are great sources of omega 3 and omega 6 fatty acids, vitamin B6, as well as vitamin E. Vitamin E is responsible for preventing many forms of dementia by protecting the brain from free radicals and helps in improving brain power.

 Eggs have hard shells covering from outside with yolks present inside.
-These yolks (yellowish colored fluid) are a great source of an inexpensive and high-quality protein called choline.
-Choline is a precursor for acetylcholine which is a neurotransmitter involved in helping your build up short-term memory such as where you have left keys, the name of the stranger you met, etc. It contains vitamin B2 and lower amounts of fat and cholesterol.
+These yolks (yellowish-colored fluid) are a great source of an inexpensive and high-quality protein called choline.
+Choline is a precursor for acetylcholine which is a neurotransmitter involved in helping your build-up short-term memory such as where you have left keys, the name of the stranger you met, etc. It contains vitamin B2 and lower amounts of fat and cholesterol.
 Some brands of the egg now contain omega-3 fatty acids.
 Eating protein-rich food such as eggs in breakfast can improve the overall cognitive performance of a person.

 Eating whole grains provides great healthy diet benefits.
 The whole grain contains corn, oats, popcorn, brown rice, whole rye, barley, rice, and wheat flour.
-These are important sources of many nutrients such as dietary fiber, several B vitamins (such as thiamin, riboflavin, niacin, and folate) and minerals (such as iron, magnesium, and selenium).
+These are important sources of many nutrients such as dietary fiber, several B vitamins (such as thiamin, riboflavin, niacin, and folate), and minerals (such as iron, magnesium, and selenium).
 Vitamin B present in whole-grain plays a key role in metabolism, i.e. release energy from protein, fat, and carbohydrate.
 It is also essential for a healthy nervous system.
 Whole grain is a great source of energy which is essential to concentrate and focus at work.
 Whole grain with low-GI releases glucose slowly in the bloodstream, which keeps you mentally alert throughout the day.

 Red wine is a type of wine that is made from dark-colored (especially black) grape varieties.
 The color of wine may not necessarily be read as the name suggest but can range from intense violet to a variety of red color shades.
 Studies have shown that people who consume moderate amounts of red wine and other types of alcohol have fewer chances of becoming the victim of Alzheimer’s disease during their old ages.
 Apart from this, red wine has several different healthy diet meals benefits such as prevents tooth decay, protect your heart, maintains beautiful and healthy skin and prevents cancer.

-This has been a guide to maintaining a healthy diet, meals and a good physical work-out.
+This has been a guide to maintaining a healthy diet, meals, and a good physical workout.
 This physical workout includes stern exercises.
 These are the following external link related to healthy diet meals.